 Are you looking to impress your guests?
 Try this amazing recipe for Chocolate Tahini Rainbow Cookies from the talented culinary content creator Jake Cohen!

-2 sticks of unsalted soft butter, plus more for greasing
+2 sticks of unsalted butter, softened, plus more for greasing

 3 1/2 c almond flour

 2 c confectioners' sugar